github/opensource.guide/docs/personas.md

 ### Primary Goals

-* Manage personal time so project demands don’t overwhelm them
+* Manage personal time so project demands don’t become overwhelming

 * Find other contributors or maintainers to help with the project